raspberrypi/documentation/raspbian/applications/camera.md

 - Are the ribbon connectors all firmly seated, and are they the right way round?
 They must be straight in their sockets.

-- Is the Camera Module connector, between the smaller black Camera Module itself and the Camera PCB, firmly attached?
-Sometimes this connection can come loose during transit or when putting the camera module in a case.
+- Is the Camera Module connector, between the smaller black Camera Module itself and the PCB, firmly attached?
+Sometimes this connection can come loose during transit or when putting the Camera Module in a case.
 Using a fingernail, flip up the connector on the PCB, then reconnect it with gentle pressure.
 It engages with a very slight click.
 Don't force it; if it doesn't engage, it's probably slightly misaligned.

 - Have `sudo apt-get update`, `sudo apt-get upgrade` been run?